 The Spiritual Energy Exchange (SEE) theme word for January 2020 is Power.
 This weeks focus is on workplace power.
-We will be talking about what it means to have it, as well as how we can successfully refocus, redirect and refine it.
+We will be talking about what it means to have it, as well as how we can consciously refocus, redirect and refine our connection with it.

 Pleasure in the job puts perfection in the work —Aristotle

 Power structures within the workplace come from a hierarchy of order.
 This hierarchy is set in place to ensure a smooth turnover of tasks to create products or services.
 In order to establish an end product, an effective chain of command must exist regardless of the industry.

 A business relies on hierarchical structure in order to bring about successful growth.
 The power of a business signature, much like a personal signature, relies on the synergy of the working relationships within it.

 The majority of our adult life is spent in the workplace.
 How we experience power during that time is largely tied up in our work ethos.
 Most workers fall into two categories, those who 'live to work' and those who 'work to live'.